Keeping the best meat duck has been on the rise in the United States for several years.

 - Mature Rouen hens typically weigh 5 to 7 pounds once they reach maturity.

-- A mature Rouen drake commonly weighs between 8 and a half to 10 pounds.
+- A mature Rouen drake weighs between 8 and a half to 10 pounds.

 - It takes about 14 to 21 days longer for a Rouen duck to hit butcher weight than it does Pekin ducks.

-- Ducks of this breed are known to be fairly quiet and docile.
+- Ducks of this breed are known to be relatively quiet and docile.

-When raising meat ducks it is essential that the poultry birds garner enough protein in their diet to meat or exceed the anticipated butcher weight in the desired time frame.
+When raising meat ducks, the poultry birds must garner enough protein in their diet to meet or exceed the anticipated butcher weight in the desired time frame.

 Feeding some waterfowl or poultry bird feed to supplement the natural protein garnered when foraging for food.

 At the same time, free-ranging is essential to healthy and proper weight gain in most circumstances.